- March 17, 2015

 "Chris Sawyer's Locomotion" is a transportation simulation game that challenges players to build a successful transportation empire across multiple decades.
 Construct and manage railway, road, air, and sea routes to meet the needs of growing cities, while outperforming ruthless competitors.
 Offering various difficulty levels and world scenarios, the game lets you control and shape the world of transportation to your liking from 1900 to 2000 and beyond.

-- AI behavior can be erratic and unhelpful, leading to inefficient routes and gameplay challenges that detract from the overall experience.
+- The AI can be problematic, often leading to inefficient routes and behaviors that detract from the overall experience.

 “Building a transport empire can be incredibly satisfying, and the out-of-date graphics/art style now works as a pleasantly retro vibe.”